zgabievi/awesome-fe-resources/README.md

 - [Rellax](https://dixonandmoe.com/rellax/) - Rellax is a buttery smooth, super lightweight, vanilla javascript parallax library.
 - [PhotoSwipe](https://photoswipe.com) - JavaScript image gallery for mobile and desktop.
 - [Drift](https://imgix.github.io/drift/) - This is Drift, a simple, lightweight, no-dependencies JavaScript "zoom on hover" tool from [imgix](http://imgix.com).
 Move your mouse over the image (or touch it) to see it in action.
+- [howler.js](https://howlerjs.com) - Audio library for the modern web. howler.js makes working with audio in JavaScript easy and reliable across all platforms.

 #### JS Testing
 - [Mirage JS](https://miragejs.com) - Mirage JS is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.